BLACK HISTORY MONTH CELEBRATIONS

-Art work, author signings, face painting and kids activities, food and African arts and crafts vendors, performances and well over 500 attendees made for a wonderful celebration at New Rochelle High School!!!
+Spoken Word and Art Show, featuring student work, author signings, drumming workshop, planetarium shows, face painting and kids activities, food and African arts and crafts vendors, performances and well over 500 attendees make for a wonderful celebration at New Rochelle High School!!!

 We like to get together